soef/alexa-remote/README.md

 * docu docu docu (sorry ... will come)

 ## Changelog:

+### __WORK IN PROGRESS__
+* (Apollon77) Increase timeouts for getting smart home device data
+* (Apollon77) support/handle "MusicAlarm" like "Alarm" on notifications
+* (Apollon77) Add convertNotificationToV2() to convert a notification object from old/queried format into one that can be used to set with new/V2 API (very pragmatic for now)

 ### 5.3.0 (2022-07-09)
 * (Apollon77) Adjust Alarm methods to use the new API from Amazon.
 Also createNotification() and parseValue4Notification() now returns the new format for Alarms
 * (Apollon77) Enhance createNotification() to also support adding reccurence information